Charles Magnus

 Charles Magnus (16 March 1826 – 3 May 1900) was a printing entrepreneur, whose business was based in New York, NY.
-Magnus is known for his color lithographs of city views, song sheets, maps and patriotic illustrations for stationery and covers during the American Civil War.
+He was known for his colour lithographs of city views, song sheets, maps and patriotic illustrations for stationery and covers during the American Civil War.

 Early history

 Charles Magnus was born Julian Carl Magnus in Elberfeldt, Germany in 1826.
 His early career in Germany included sales for a silk firm.
 His family emigrated to New York City in the late 1840s presumably as a result of their opposition to Emperor Frederick William IV.
 He and his brother Carl Emil founded the weekly German-language newspaper "Deutsche Schnellposte," which was later sold.
 He married Christina Koerner, a native of Munich, Germany, in 1854.
 They had at least four children.

 Lithographic Work

 After "Schnellposte" was sold, Magnus entered the publishing business as a mapmaker.